Skip to main content

 Wildlife corridors like this one serve as a connecting pathway that allows wildlife to safely move from one wild area to another.
 Animals often travel vast distances in search of water, food, shelter, and opportunities to mate.
 But the wild spaces in which they roam are often interrupted by fences, roads, and other human infrastructure.

 The largest of all rhino species, the greater one-horned rhino was near extinction at the start of the 20th century.
-Today, with a population around 4,000, heirs is one of the greatest species recovery stories in India and Nepal.
+Today, with a population of around 4,000, theirs is one of the greatest species recovery stories in India and Nepal.